-Medicare Part A pays for Medicare covered services that happen when you are admitted to the hospital as an In-Patient.
-Things like the room and board charges, prescriptions they may prescribe, the surgery, anesthesia, etc.
+Medicare Part A pays for Medicare-covered hospital services when you are admitted to the hospital as an inpatient.
+This includes room and board charges, medications, labs and diagnostic imaging, surgery, anesthesia, nursing care, etc.

-Part A also covers a limited amount of care in a skilled nursing facility, hospice, and some medically necessary home health care.
+Part A also covers a limited amount of rehabilitation care in a skilled nursing facility, some medically-necessary home health care,

-Most people pay no premium for Medicare Part A because they have paid Medicare Insurance taxes through their jobs of self-employment.
+Most people pay no premium for Part A because they have already paid for it through payroll taxes.

 More about Premium-Free Medicare Part A